-Following the application review process, the Board would hold a virtual/in-person hybrid meeting to conduct interviews with candidates and appoint five to the PAWG.
+Following the application review process, the Board would hold a meeting to conduct 15-minute interviews with candidates and appoint members to the Working Group.
 For each application, staff would prepare a cover sheet using the Application Review Criteria Form (Attachment 6).
-Depending on the number of applications, the General Manager recommends two options for selecting applicants to interview.
+Depending on the number of applications, the PNR Committee recommends the following scenarios for selecting applicants to interview.